-if (IS_IN("WaitingForInput")) BroadcastSignal("CancelPressed") Note that the name must be unique within all contexts.
-Trace() The Trace(statement) method allows you to print out trace statements at any arbitrary point in your simulation.
+IS_IN() The IS_IN(state) operator returns True if the current Simulation has an active state in any thread matching the passed in name.
+For example, to conditionally control execution it is possible to write code such as this: if (IS_IN("WaitingForInput")) BroadcastSignal("CancelPressed") Note that the name must be unique within all contexts.
+Trace() The Trace(statement) method allows you to print out Trace statements at any arbitrary point in your Simulation.
 This is an excellent means of supplementing the Simulation log with additional output information during execution.
+The JavaScript Simulation will truncate strings that exceed the defined maximum length of the Trace message.